solidi/writing/writing-ideas.md

     1. Avoid urgency, build rust
     1. Default change?
     1. Replay all is the default
-1. What is a Technical Product Manager Anyway?
-    1. Focusing in on the problem
-    1. Ruthlessly prioritizes
-    1. "Watch this" product demo
-    1. 33 used, 33 unused, 33 friction
-    1. Great Goaltending
-    1. Create new value for their customers
-    1. Half ideas will never work
-    1. Partner with engineering on innovation
-    1. defined and designed Collaboratively - open engagement
-    1. Technology sophistication - holistic
-    1. Retention curve
-    1. Accountability no matter what
-    1. Killing products is just as important as growing one
 1. What is a Technical Project Manager Anyway?
     1. Project managers are managers (who does what by when, 1:1s, trust)
     1. Process evolution shepherds